stampit-org/stampit/README.md

 ### stamp.props() ###

-Take n objects and deep merge them to the properties.
+Take n objects and deep merge them safely to the properties.
 Creates new stamp.
+Note: the merge algorythm will not change any existing `refs` data of a resulting object instance.
 * @return {Object} stamp  The new stamp based on the original `this` stamp.